dennisguse/TheSchreibmaschine/README.md

 * There is no text selection.
 * There is no CTRL-Z.
 * You can do everything using a keyboard.
-* Thesaurus (GERMAN only) via http://openthesaurus.de
+* Thesaurus: (so far GERMAN only) offline data from http://openthesaurus.de

 -----
 Hidden Features: